MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/connected-field-service.md

 With Microsoft Flow, you can use predefined Flow templates to wire up your integration scenario in mins.
 Link to tutorials for details.

-## Connected field Service for Azure IoT hub
+## Connected Field Service for Azure IoT hub

 An add-on solution that brings Azure IoT PaaS offering into Dynamics365 for Field Service.
 Run a deployment app to put all the Azure IoT services and Dynamics puzzles together.